Ohmnivore/AdventureEdit/README.md

 requires the dev version of flixel, flixel-ui, and flixel-addons, as well as systools.

 # TODO
-* Save and load entities in level file
 * Entity selection -> set custom fields

+# Features that may be added in the future
 * Add node tool
 * Remove node tool

-# Features that may be added in the future
+* Sprite scaling
 * Sprite color tinting
 * Set sprite origin
 * Roatate sprite